Is your resume difficult to read?

-Take a look at these 5 ways you could be making your resume HARDER to read – along with suggestions for improvement:
+Here are 5 ways you could be making your resume hard to read – along with suggestions for improvement:

-1 – Adding dense paragraphs or endless lists of bullets.
+1 – Writing long, dense paragraphs or endless lists of bullets.

 If you want your carefully crafted resume to get noticed, it must be designed for skimming.
 Lengthy blocks of text can be difficult to interpret at a glance.

 With today’s short attention spans, many people easily miss important data if it’s embedded in a paragraph of 5 or more lines.

 In fact, many readers only “see” proper nouns, dollar figures, or words along the edges of each paragraph.

 Therefore, it’s best to break your resume into brief chunks of information.
 Distill past jobs into key details, such as the size of teams you’ve managed, your scope of authority, and other facts.

 Cut achievement bullets to a handful of wins under each job, using short sentences and metrics that illustrate your results.

 2 – Using fancy templates or creative fonts.